oscimp/amaranth_twstft/Doc/01_usage.md

 ## Calibration

-On certains phase conditions between the input PPS and the input 10MHz clock, a small jitter can be enouth for the PPS to be detected in one tick or another in the 280Hz clock domain.
+On certain phase conditions between the input PPS and the input 10MHz clock, a small jitter can be enough for the PPS to be detected in one tick or another in the 280Hz clock domain.
 In order to avoid these conditions, it may be necessary to phase shift the input PPS to ensure that it will always be detected during the same tick.

 ### Finding the safe phase conditions

-To find the safe phase conditions, we need a way to phase shift the PPS signal by a whole 280MHz phase (~3.6ns) and an osciloscope to monitor the effect of the phase shift.
+To find the safe phase conditions, we need a way to phase shift the PPS signal by a whole 280MHz phase (~3.6ns) and an oscilloscope to monitor the effect of the phase shift.

-To automate the search for a safe phase span, we used an Agilent 33220A arbitrary waveform generator to phase shift the 10MHz clock ticking the PPS generator, and a Rohde & Schwarz RTO2034 osciloscope triggered at the rising edge of the input PPS looking for the rising edge of the detected PPS.
+To automate the search for a safe phase span, we used an Agilent 33220A arbitrary waveform generator to phase shift the 10MHz clock ticking the PPS generator, and a Rohde & Schwarz RTO2034 oscilloscope triggered at the rising edge of the input PPS looking for the rising edge of the detected PPS.
 To output the detected PPS on the FPGA's calibration pin, use the command :
 ```
 ./twstft_config.py -d DEVICE -C PPS